 The most unique temple of Sivasagar district is the Ghanashyam Dol,, a terracotta brick temple which is located near Joysagar Tank.
 According to popular belief, it was constructed during the reign of king Rajeswar Singha (1751-1769) for his naati (grandson) belonging to the lineage of Parbatiya Gosain.
 Hence, the temple is also called Naati Gosain Dol.
 A different narrative of the origin of Ghanashyam Dol is that it was built under the patronage of King Rudra Singha by Ghanashyam Khanikar who was brought by Rudra Singha as the chief architect to construct the city of Rangpur.

-Sivasagar houses royal palaces like “Rang Ghar”.
-It is close to Joysagar Tank, a popular amphitheatre called Rang Ghar.
+Sivasagar houses royal pavilions like “Rang Ghar” which is also a popular amphitheatre, close to Joysagar Tank.
 It is an 18th-century structure built by Ahom king Pramatta Singha (1744-1751).
 Often referred to as the Colosseum of the East, it served as a pavilion where the royal families and other dignitaries used to watch various games and sports.

 An Army Base of the Ahoms, called Talatal Ghar has been well preserved till date.
 As the largest Tai monument, it has secret tunnels which were used as escape routes during the Ahom wars.
 The two main tunnels are known to be 16 kms and 3 kms in length.
 However, these have now been closed due to security reasons.

 The tombstones of the Ahom kings and queens are known as 'Maidans'.
 They are constructed as pyramidal structures similar to the pyramids of Egypt.